papulke/face-of-art/README.md

-# Deep Face Heat-Maps & Artistic image Augmentation for Robust Facial Landmark Detection in Art
+# Using deep Face Heat-Maps & Artistic image Augmentation for Facial Landmark Detection in Art

 ## Getting Started